Read part one of my spiritual journey for better context first if you have not already.

 Maybe since Kirtland, we’ve never had a period of – I’ll call it apostasy, like we’re having now; largely over these issues…

 The CES letter is rather extensive.
 Below are bulleted the points that most impacted my foundational understanding of the mormon church.
-I attempt to give as much information that would help one to understand the point, but many necessitate further investigation along with proper context to fully appreciate the faith altering implications.
-These concerns individually can be stomached, but collectively, it forces one to question the very foundations of his/her personal identity if you are a fully committed Mormon, as I was:
+I attempt to give as much information that would help one to understand the point, but will necessitate further investigation along with proper context to fully appreciate the faith altering implications.
+These concerns individually can be stomached, but collectively, it forces one to question the very foundations of your personal identity if you are a fully committed Mormon, as I was:

 - Why are 1769 King James version of the Bible errors doing in the Book of Mormon?